-The court shall inquire from all parties whether the child has had the opportunity to provide information regarding potential caregivers and whether individuals identified by the child are listed on the proposed child placement resources form.
+The court shall inquire from all parties whether the child has had the opportunity to provide information regarding potential caregivers and whether individuals identified by the child are listed on the proposed Child Placement Resources Form.
 Tex.
 Fam.
 Code § 262.201(I-1).

-If the child has been placed with a relative or designated caregiver, the court shall inform the individual serving as a placement for the child of the ability to become a licensed foster parent and apply for a Permanent Care Assistance agreement.
-Tex.
+If the child has been placed with a relative or designated caregiver, the court shall inform the individual serving as a placement for the child of the ability to become a licensed foster parent and apply for a Permanent Care Assistance program under Tex.
+Fam.
+Code Chapter 264, Subchapter K. Tex.
 Fam.
 Code § 262.201(n-1).